BehindTheMusicTree/audiometa/docs/AUDIO_TECHNICAL_INFO_GUIDE.md

 - **Corrupted MD5**: Recalculates and sets the correct checksum
 - **Invalid MD5**: Recalculates and sets the correct checksum
 - **Missing/Unset MD5** (all zeros): Calculates and sets a new MD5 checksum, effectively enabling integrity checking for files that were encoded without MD5

+**FLAC Files with ID3 Metadata**: When repairing MD5 checksums on FLAC files that contain ID3v1 or ID3v2 tags, the `flac` tool will decode and re-encode the audio stream.
+This process removes non-standard metadata formats like ID3 tags, keeping only the native Vorbis comments.
+If you need to preserve ID3 metadata after MD5 repair, you should back up the ID3 tags before repair and restore them afterward.
+However, note that adding ID3 tags back may cause MD5 validation to fail again, as ID3 tags are non-standard in FLAC and can interfere with the MD5 validation process.